Spiders force Wisconsin school to close temporarily after biting student, teacher

 The statement also says that a teacher was recently bit and needed medical attention for swelling, itching, and pain.

-Exterminators were called in to eradicating the more than 30 spiders found in several classrooms.
+Exterminators were called to eradicate more than 30 spiders found in several classrooms.
 It isn’t yet clear how they came into the building.

 “This is the first time I’ve ever dealt with a spider issue,” James Feil, Manitowoc Superintendent, told Nexstar’s WFRV.

-In a statement, Principal Cory Erlandson said the school wasn’t aware of any other students or staff being bitten, but encouraged parents and guardians to “be on the lookout for sypmtoms.”
+In a statement, Principal Cory Erlandson said the school wasn’t aware of any other students or staff being bitten but encouraged parents and guardians to “be on the lookout for symptoms.”

 Yellow sac spiders are believed to be responsible for the majority of reported spider bites, Utah State University explains.
 Though their bites are not lethal, they can be very painful and typically cause burning, itching, or swelling.
 According to USU, nausea, fever, discomfort, stomach cramps, or skin necrosis can also occur, but are rare.